 Traditionally, employers have used fully insured health plans to manage their health benefits.
 However, in today’s regulatory climate, self-funding benefits have become a very attractive alternative.
-In face, 65% of all employer based health plans are self-funded today.
+In fact, 61% of covered workers today are in a self-insured plan.
+(Employee Benefit Research Institute 2019).

 With self-funded health plans, employers fund their own health plan through the assistance of a third party administrator (TPA) like BPA.